guardianproject/info/content/blog/2020-05-06-free-software-tooling-for-android-feature-extraction.md

 * [redexer](https://github.com/plum-umd/redexer) - infer with which parameters the app uses certain permissions (we name this feature RefineDroid)
 * [apk-static-xref](https://github.com/ytliu/apk-static-xref) - staticallly generate a cross-reference-graph (XRG) of a component (e.g., Service) of Android APK file
 * [smalisca](https://github.com/dorneanu/smalisca) - Static Code analysis tool that generates call graphs

-### Gradle Plugins

-When working with source code, then it is possible to do other kinds of analysis.
-Most Android apps are built with the Gradle tool.
-So we reviewed a wide range of Gradle plugins, and found these three useful in our investigations.

-* [dependency-analysis-android-gradle-plugin](https://github.com/autonomousapps/dependency-analysis-android-gradle-plugin) - Produce a report of unused direct dependencies and used transitive dependencies.
-* [OWASP Dependency-Check](https://github.com/jeremylong/DependencyCheck) - utility that detects publicly disclosed vulnerabilities in application dependencies
-* [gradle-dependency-graph-generator-plugin](https://github.com/vanniktech/gradle-dependency-graph-generator-plugin/) - Gradle plugin that lets you visualize your Java library dependencies in a graph.